 "Faith, dammit, a stake would be nice."

-Sloppy and becoming too dependent, Faith decided.
-She looked around, counted a least three nearby objects that could serve.
+Sloppy and becoming too dependent.
+She looked around and counted at least three nearby objects that could serve.
 "Fresh out, Squirt."

 "Faith!"
 Dawn looked panicky as she traded blows with the last vampire.